Skip to content

 $ terraform apply

-Terraform will display information about the planned changes to resources and request confirmation.
-Type yes to continue execution.
+Terraform will display information about the planned changes and ask for confirmation.
+Type yes to proceed.
 After the command executes successfully, you can view the created blacklist in Guance.

 Delete Resources